Characterization of the Polarization Beam Response of SPT-3G Using Point Sources

 Extensive systematic tests validate these results.
 The measurements prove stable across alternative statistical formulations (real-space versus Fourier-space), different covariance treatments, variations in leakage template construction, and alternative source selections.
 The agreement between frequentist bootstrap and Bayesian posterior sampling confirms that uncertainties are well characterized.
 The B-spline analysis provides complementary highly parametric beam profiles that qualitatively agree between temperature and polarization, further supporting the $\betapol\approx1$ case.

-Comparing these results with the $\betapol$ values inferred from previous cosmological power spectrum analyses (C25), we find a mild ($1.9\sigma$) tension.
+Comparing these results with the $\betapol$ values inferred from previous cosmological power spectrum analyses (C26), we find a $1.3\sigma$ difference.
 While the power spectrum analysis favored $\betapol \sim 0.5$, our direct measurements favor $\betapol \approx 1$, indicating that the physical beam sidelobes are not significantly depolarized.
 This difference could stem from residual systematics in the power spectrum analysis unrelated to the optical beam being absorbed into the $\betapol$ parameter.
 Alternatively, the difference may reflect the distinct angular scales probed by each analysis.
 The $\betapol$ constraints from the power spectrum are primarily driven by low multipoles ($\ell < 3000$), whereas our point source analysis derives the majority of its constraining power from the range $3000 \lesssim \ell \lesssim 10{,}000$, allowing for a more precise measurement of the shape of $B(\ell)$ at high multipoles.
 Therefore, the difference in $\betapol$ constraints may point to a limitation of the beam model itself; a more complex polarized beam profile that deviates from the temperature beam only at large angular scales could potentially reconcile the two measurements.